This post has been updated for 2021.

 Sprout Social vs. Hootsuite is a comparison of two fully-featured social media management tools.
 These products handle multiple social networks, so deciding between the two isn’t just a question of choosing the longest feature list.

 To find the advantages of one software over another, you have to look at how they execute their functions.
 Which solution has the most streamlined publishing?
 The more in-depth reporting?

 Also read: Buffer vs. Hootsuite

 Sprout Social vs. Hootsuite: Company overview

 Founded in 2010, Sprout Social was built to help businesses and customers communicate more freely.
-In the six years since its inception, the company has raised over $100 million in venture capital and recently filed to go public.
+In the six years since its inception, the company has raised over $100 million in venture capital and filed to go public in 2019.

 Hootsuite was founded in 2008 under the moniker BrightKit.
 Its mission was simple: help businesses manage their social media accounts in one place.
 BrightKit eventually became Hootsuite, and the company now has 18 million users, over 1,400 employees, and offices in Vancouver, Toronto, New York, Mexico City, London, Paris, Hamburg, Sydney, and more.

 Any true social media management tool will aggregate posts from multiple networks.
 The way the platform displays this information has a significant impact on usability.